-SHIM6 needs to avoid sending packets concurrently over multiple paths, because congestion control in commonly used transport protocols is based upon a notion of a single path.
+SHIM6 needs to avoid sending packets which belong to the same transport connection concurrently over multiple paths.
+This is because congestion control in commonly used transport protocols is based upon a notion of a single path.
 While routing can introduce path changes as well and transport protocols have means to deal with this, frequent changes will cause problems.
 Efficient congestion control over multiple paths is a considered research at the time this specification is written.